senacor/elasticsearch-evolution/README.md

 -   **baselineVersion** (default=1.0): Version to use as a baseline. versions lower than it will not be applied.
 -   **lineSeparator** (default=\n): Line separator, used only temporary between reading raw migration file line-by-line and parsing it later.
 Only needed for backward compatibility / checksum stability!
 Should be one of `\n`, `\r` or `\r\n`
 -   **outOfOrder** (default=false): Allows migrations to be run "out of order".
 If you already have versions 1.0 and 3.0 applied, and now a version 2.0 is found, it will be applied too instead of being rejected.
+- **trimTrailingNewlineInMigrations** (default=false): Whether to remove a trailing newline in migration scripts.
+Only needed for backward compatibility / checksum stability!

 ### 5.1 Spring Boot